jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Birmingham, AL to the drop down list and created necessary BHM JSON file.
 * Changed ending paragraph tag to a start one in the INDEX.php, NOTEATEN.php, and TEST.php pages.
 * Added Little Rock, AR (LIT) to the drop down list and created necessary LIT JSON file to the INDEX.php, NOTEATEN.php, and TEST.php files.
 * Added Jackson, MS (JAN) to the drop down list and created necessary JAN JSON file to the INDEX.php, NOTEATEN.php, and TEST.php files.